Improving Mood, Clearing Perception & Breaking Addictions with Nutritional Neurotransmitter Support

 - Nitric Oxide (NO)

-If you doubt the effect of modifying neurotransmitter levels, consider that caffeine is a competitive inhibitor of the inhibitory neurotransmitter adenosine.
+Here is a real life example.
+Caffeine is a competitive inhibitor of the inhibitory neurotransmitter adenosine.
 When the caffeine we ingest crosses the blood brain barrier, it competes with adenosine for spots in the post-synaptic adenosine receptors.
 When caffeine occupies the limited adenosine receptors it blocks the normal inhibitory effects of adenosine causing greater central nervous system stimulation.
 Only then do we experience the potentially strong stimulatory effects of caffeine on this single neurotransmitter.

 The use of antidepressants and other psychotropic drugs (those that affect neurotransmitters) has skyrocketed over the last decade.
 In a recent study, the U.S. Centers for Disease Control and Prevention (CDC) looked at 2.4 billion drugs prescribed in visits to doctors and hospitals in 2005.
 Of those, 118 million were for antidepressants, the most out of all drug categories.
 Blood pressure drugs were the second most common with 113 million prescriptions.